TobiasPSP/doneland_sources/Components/Power/Power Supplies/Battery/Battery Testers/Discharge Testers/HW-586/readme.md

 | R, R           | Connects the external load resistor |
 | +IN            | **Positive** pole of the battery under test |
 | IN-            | **Negative** pole of the battery under test |

+> [!IMPORTANT]
+> Connect the battery holder with correct polarity, and make sure the **battery holder is appropriately labeled/marked** so that users later know how to correctly insert the battery.
+Reversing polarity **will destroy** the tester.
+You may want to add an *ideal diode PCB* to your setup for added safety.

 Here’s a typical setup using a *18650 battery holder* and an external load resistor: